-Recent reports note that 31% of pen testers test anywhere from 24-66% of their client’s apps, leaving many systems untouched by professionals and open to vulnerability.
-In the face of these penetration testing challenges, government, enterprise, and academic institutions are turning to technology to pick up the slack.
-Automated tools can help the entire test hacking process from asset discovery to scanning to exploitation, much like today’s hacker would.
+Recent reports note that 31% of pen testers test anywhere from 24-66% of their client’s apps and operating systems, leaving many untouched by professionals and open to vulnerability.
+In the face of these penetration testing challenges, government, enterprise, and academic institutions are turning to technology and persistent training methods for current staff to help.
+Automated penetration testing tools can augment the security testing process from asset discovery to scanning to exploitation, much like today’s malicious hacker would.

-With cyberattacks becoming the norm for enterprises and governments, regular scans and pen testing is key to protecting sensitive data.
+With cyber attacks becoming the norm for enterprises and governments, regular scans and pen testing of application security is key to protecting sensitive data in the real world.
 Coupled with holistic cyber training for offense, defense, and governing professionals and enterprise-wide cyber hygiene education, enterprises and governments will be better prepared to handle the latest and greatest threats.
 It’s time for organizations to leverage tools that automate and augment the cyber workforce in the wake of an ever-evolving and complex threat landscape.